idewave/idewave-core/README.md

 I'm very grateful to the Mangos community, in particular to Kyoril, for help and hints.

+Also thanks to https://www.draw.io/ for handy diagramming tools.

 ## Before start
 This works on Python v3.x.